Command: TTL.EXPIRE

 TTL.EXPIRE <key> <duration>

-Where <duration>
+Where <duration> can be:

 -